mikejholly/blog/contents/introducing-longshoreman.md

 2. It facilitates the routing of web traffic through to these container instances.
 3. It allows developers to administer this Docker-powered cluster with a handy CLI.

-Here's a diagram to help explain how it works.
+Here's a diagram to help illustrate how it works.

 ![Diagram](http://i.imgur.com/I0POpX4.png)